 We checked this guideline and decided that it should not be updated at this time but amendments to specific recommendations and withdrawal of specific recommendations will be required.
-For details, see the update decision and the process for deciding if an update is needed.

-Next review date: 2017
+Next review: 2017

-This guideline was previously called generalised anxiety disorder and panic disorder (with or without agoraphobia) in adults: Management in primary, secondary and community care.
+This guideline was previously called generalised anxiety disorder and panic disorder (with or without agoraphobia) in adults: management in primary, secondary and community care.